stealthBS/demo1-repo/AI notes.md

 great tool saves you time.

 We can see below 2 tools which helps us to save our prompts :
-- [Prompster](https://chromewebstore.google.com/detail/prompster/fbagfekcjdidpmmookklbaeddgkjddml) : It's basically an chrome browser's extension which . . . .
+- [Prompster](https://chromewebstore.google.com/detail/prompster/fbagfekcjdidpmmookklbaeddgkjddml) : It's basically an chrome browser's extension which saves prompts inside the browser only.
+It's free, lightweighted, and easy to use option.
-- [PromptHub](https://www.prompthub.us/) : It's a site/platform which . . . .
+- [PromptHub](https://www.prompthub.us/) : It's a paid site/platform which helps us for building, storing, and even sharing your prompt libraries.
+It also porvides some advance tools to manage all our prompts effeciently.

 ----